 - Specialized, on-site laboratory services

-The Hemophilia Center offers extensive support for children and families.
+The Hemophilia Treatment Center offers extensive support for children and families.
 For example, our social workers play an important role by providing information about community resources.
 Our nurses provide extensive education for patients and families, including information about growth and development, factor replacement therapy and other topics.

 Our Hemophilia Treatment Center participates in many national and international research studies, and physicians on the team develop their own research protocols.
 The center can provide patients with early access to new therapies that are not widely available.